Characters from The Dresden Files

 - The Vamp: Downplayed- she tries to get some on with Harry and is a Warden killing Warlock to boot, but her looks aren't her main power.

 - Too Dumb to Live: As pointed out by Harry, her combination of her Crippling Overspecialization, Attack!
 Attack!
-Attack! fighting strategy, and rage make her unsuited to go against a wizard of his power and versatility and she never stops to consider the consequences of her attacks or anything beyond that.
+Attack! fighting strategy, and rage make her unsuited to go against a fighter of his power and versatility and she never stops to consider the consequences of her attacks or anything beyond that.

 - Tragic Villain: She broke the first law of magic when she murdered the three men who were trying to rape her.